 Advice and support are available for everyone involved in such situations - whatever the circumstances, you are not on your own.

-Whether you think you have acted rightly or wrongly, you may find the following points useful to consider:
+Whether you think you have acted appropriately or inappropriately, you may find the following useful to consider:

 - Is your understanding of the University’s Dignity at Work and Equality, Diversity and Inclusion policies and principles up to date?